domdomdidom/intro-tableau/README.md

 This time we want to make a dashboard looking at several aspects of the titanic.

-- Where did people embark froom?
+- Where did people embark from?
 - How many people embarked from each place and what class were they?
 - How did the death rate compare between classes?